 In the way that you would visit your local GP for an illness or health concern, it's equally important to see an optician or eye care specialist if you are experiencing any problems with your vision or general eye area.
+It’s vital to go for routine eye tests even if you aren't experiencing issues with your eyesight or have been using precision lenses like the Oasys Acuvue.

-So what actually happens in an eye test?
+So, what happens in an eye test?

 The optometrist will examine your eyes both inside and outside.
 This requires you to keep your eyes open and still, in order for a thorough examination to be performed.